thot

 Prologue: the presocratics

-Our age tends to promote the behaviour of the 1984 Ministry of Truth, which attempts to abolish history.
-Here, on the contrary, we strive to go against this mortifying tendency.
-Nothing can be understood if it is not under the custody of time.
-Science developed because our ancestors tried to avoid DoubleThink, understanding Reality through the models they kept building, while understanding that no model can be equated with reality.
-It is also essential to understand that knowledge is not the result of a vote.
-There is no « wisdom of the crowd », quite the contrary.
-Hard work, based on the thinking of our ancestors is critical to progress in discovery.
+Our age tends to encourage the behaviour of the Ministry of Truth of 1984, which tries to abolish history.
+Here, on the contrary, we are trying to go against this shameful tendency.
+Nothing can be understood unless it is under the guardianship of time.
+Science developed because our ancestors tried to avoid DoubleThink by understanding Reality through the models they kept building, while understanding that no model can be equated with reality.
+It is also important to understand that knowledge is not the result of a vote.
+There is no « wisdom of the crowd », on the contrary.
+Hard work, based on the thinking of our ancestors is crucial to progress in discovery.
 An essential feature of our effort is to place the progress of science within the framework of the Greek effort, while trying to keep alive the tradition that links us to that effort, especially when we create new names.
-We also try in our pages summarizing History of Sciences to direct readers to the originals of important texts.
+We also try in our pages summarizing the History of Sciences to direct the reader to the originals of important texts.
+As an example, this site contains a reproduction of the book La Biologie Synthétique by Stéphane Leduc, published in 1912 and no longer available on the WWW.

 Antoine Danchin, translation Alison Quayle